 Whatever stage your claim is at, it helps to have an understanding of what’s going on.
 If you know how long the claim should take and what to expect from your solicitor, for example, you won’t get unduly stressed about the claim and can concentrate on recovering from your injuries.
 At Direct2Compensation we like to keep things simple, hassle free and understandable.
 Here we list the basic process that you will go through once you ask us for help.

 - Once you are in receipt of the CFA documents, your solicitor cannot commence work on your claim until they have received them back from you.
-You will have to sign where requested and complete a small questionnaire.
+You will have to sign where requested and possibly complete a brief questionnaire.
 You will also have to provide copy of photographic ID (such as your passport or driving licence) and a copy of a recent utility bill or similar dated within the past 3 months.
-These are required to satisfy money laundering regulations as the solicitor will be required to prove you are who you claim to be and live where you claim to live.
+These are required to satisfy money laundering regulations as the specialist Solicitor firm will be required to prove you are who you claim to be and live where you claim to live.
 If you don’t return your documents, the solicitor will not commence work on your claim.

-- Upon receipt of your signed documentation and proof of ID and address, your solicitor will begin the claims process.
+- Upon receipt of your signed documentation and proof of ID and address, your Solicitor will begin the claims process.
 The majority of claims are now processed via the fast track portal system.
 If this relates to your claim, your solicitor will open your claim on the portal, input details of your claim and address it to the relevant 3rd party.
 They will then have a set amount of time to respond and correspondence between your solicitor and the 3rd party will then be conducted via the portal.

 - Your solicitor will obtain your medical records in relation to the injuries that you are claiming for and any relevant history of similar health problems.
 Copies of the same will also be available for the 3rd party to view.
 You may be asked for further information by your solicitor once they have perused your records.